- Describe human testicular and ovarian reproductive anatomies

 The bulk of the semen comes from the accessory glands associated with the male reproductive system.
 These are the seminal vesicles, the prostate gland, and the bulbourethral gland (Figure 18.12; Table 18.1).
 The secretions from the accessory glands provide important compounds for the sperm including nutrients, electrolytes, and pH buffering.
 There are also coagulation factors that affect sperm delivery and motility.

-Which of the following statements about the male reproductive system is false?
+Which of the following statements about the testicular reproductive system is false?

 - The vas deferens carries sperm from the testes to the seminal vesicles.